-The School of Human Sciences and Humanities (HSH) is dedicated to the study of people.
-The school fosters the liberal arts and encourages practical preparation for occupations.
+The School of Human Sciences and Humanities (HSH) is dedicated to the study of people and significant issues about the human experience.
+HSH fosters the liberal arts and encourages practical preparation for occupations.
+HSH is organized into five departments, each of which is home to individual programs; in addition, HSH offers a number of certificates and HSH is home to the UHCL Writing Program which serves students across the university.